Overview of Banks in the Netherlands

 Established in 1945, NIBC Bank is a subsidiary of NIBC Holding NV.
 As one of the commercial banks in the Netherlands, it provides corporate banking services and serves corporate clients, entrepreneurial investors, institutional investors, financial sponsors, and retail customers.
-With more than 660 employees, it is headquartered in The Hague.
-As of 2016, the bank’s total assets amounted to US$28 billion and net profit reached US$121 million.
+With more than 640 employees, it is headquartered in The Hague.

 Achmea Bank NV

-Achmea Bank was formed in 1995 and is headquartered in Zeist.
+Founded in 1811, Achmea Bank is headquartered in Zeist.
 The bank was created from the merger between two other banks in the Netherlands, Zilveren Kruis and Avéro Centraal Beheer Groep (AVCB).
 It provides mortgage loans and savings accounts to private customers in the Netherlands under the Centraal Beheer, Woonfonds, and FBTO brands.
-It employs more than 150 staff.
-As of 2016, the total assets of the bank were US$17.8 billion and net profit was US$15 million.
+It employs more than 12,300 staff.

-Founded in 1737, F. van Lanschot Bankiers is the oldest of the banks in the Netherlands.
-It provides private banking, asset management, and merchant banking services in the Netherlands and Belgium, and employs more than 1,700 staff.
-In 2016, the bank reported total assets of US$17.6 billion and a net profit of US$83 million.
+Founded in 1737, Van Lanschot Kempen is the oldest of the banks in the Netherlands.
+The company was formerly known as Van Lanschot NV and changed its name to Van Lanschot Kempen N.V. in June 2017.
+It provides private banking, asset management, and merchant banking services in the Netherlands and Belgium, and employs more than 1,560 staff.

 Triodos Bank NV

 Triodos Bank was formed in 1980 and is headquartered in Zeist.
 The bank provides personal and business banking products and services in the Netherlands, Belgium, Germany, the United Kingdom, and Spain.
-It employs over 1,200 individuals.
-In 2016, the bank’s total assets amounted to US$10.8 billion and net profit reached US$34 million.
+It employs around 518 individuals.

 This has been CFI’s guide to the top banks in the Netherlands.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: